ender8848/MineSweeper/README.md

 # MineSweeper
-MineSweeper Project of NJUST based on Visual Basic
+This project is based on Visual Basic and mimics the classic MineSweeper game in Windows XP.